If you're starting out you can use your mobile phone, simply pop in your headphones+mic, open the recording app and start talking.

 The Zoom H1 comes with free download licenses for Steinberg’s Cubase LE music production software and WaveLab LE audio editing software,

 Dimensions: 17.02 x 9.65 x 4.57 centimetres (0.20 kg)

 Cost: between NZ$120 and NZ$200

 Note: our device is considered a little old so you may get better quality, more space, or additional features for the same price, shop around.

 We also got the Zoom APH-! accessory pack, it really does make your life a lot easier to have a dedicated cable (USB to micro-USB), a wind (and beer) shield, a tiny tripod, and a wee case to put it into.
 Add around another NZ$50 for this pack.

-And finally we use lapel microphones with as splitter to record off as these give us better sound quality due to the windshield and are closer to the person talking - a must have if, like us, you record in places with any background noise.
+We use lapel microphones with a splitter to record off as these give us better sound quality due to the windshield and are closer to the person talking - a must have if, like us, you record in places with any background noise.